jeffbmartinez/howto/unixcli.md

 three
 ```

-Note: `-e` doesn't show up in my man page on osx 10.8.5, but still works in the console.
+Note: `-e` doesn't show up in my man page on osx 10.8.5, but still works.

 ### cat
 Con-**cat**-enate files.
 This is commonly used to print an entire text file to stdout but this tool also allows you to concatenate multiple files together, which is where the name comes from.
 For example:

-`cat numbers.txt numeros.txt` will print the entire contents of numbers.txt followed by numeros.txt to the console.
+`cat numbers.txt numeros.txt` will print the entire contents of numbers.txt followed by numeros.txt to stdout.
 `cat *.log` will print the contents of all .log files in the current directory

 _Useful flags_